OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO3.1.1_Foundation_Application_AI_in_TVET_Lesson_Design.md

 **Presenter:** Hannes Tegelbeckers
 **Faculty of Human Sciences**

-## Workshop Overview
+## Nugget Overview

-By the end of this workshop, you will be able to:
+By the end of this nugget, you will be able to:

 * **Describe** how AI systems are developed using data, algorithms, and computing resources
 * **Identify** the key steps in the AI development life cycle from problem scoping to deployment